ZJU-FAST-Lab/ego-planner-swarm/README.md

 **Step 4**.
 Run.

-In a terminal at the _ego-planner-swarm/_ folder, open the rviz for visuallization and interactions
+In a terminal at the _ego-planner-swarm/_ folder, open the rviz for visualization and interactions
 ```
 source devel/setup.bash
 roslaunch ego_planner rviz.launch